diamondcougar10/VBS4Project/README.md

 python PythonPorjects/RealityMeshStandalone.py
 ```

-When running a packaged release created with PyInstaller, a
+When running a packaged release created with PyInstaller, the
-`RealityMeshStandalone.exe` is located next to the main toolkit
+`RealityMeshStandalone.py` script is bundled next to the main toolkit
 executable.
-The "Open Standalone Post-Processor" button now looks for
+The "Open Standalone Post-Processor" button launches this
-this executable and launches it when available.
+script directly using the embedded Python interpreter.

 Avoid hard‑coded absolute paths so the tool can be executed from any checkout location.
 The required `RealityMeshProcess.ps1` script and `RealityMeshSystemSettings.txt` file